Skies of Arcadia: Reception

-IGN praised Skies of Arcadia for being "One of the most solid games visually on the Dreamcast" and concluded that "There's so much to explore, so much character, and a great story that you don't mind being retold again".
-GameSpot gave the game a 9.2 as well, praising the visuals, stating that they were "some of the most painstakingly detailed ever seen in a role-playing game".
+A reviewer of GameFan gave it 99%, calling it "By far my favorite RPG of all time thanks to its great story, looks, and battle system.
+The game has absorbed my days and nights with swashbuckling adventures -- and that's all you can really ask for in the end, isn't it?"
+IGN praised the game for being "One of the most solid games visually on the Dreamcast" and concluded that "There's so much to explore, so much character, and a great story that you don't mind being retold again".
+GameSpot praised the visuals, stating that they were "some of the most painstakingly detailed ever seen in a role-playing game".
 As a whole, GameSpot concluded that the game "lives up [to] the high expectations".
-Jeff Lundrigan of Next Generation wrote, "Despite the problems—which it shares with practically every other Japanese RPG—Skies of Arcadia is an impressive, thoroughly delightful game that no one should pass up."
+Edge gave the game eight out of ten, saying, "Gripping to the nines, extraordinary to behold, with rich character development and innumerable statistics, Skies Of Arcadia is a wonderful experience, and bodes well for all 128bit[sic] RPGs to come."
+Jeff Lundrigan of NextGen wrote, "Despite the problems—which it shares with practically every other Japanese RPG—Skies of Arcadia is an impressive, thoroughly delightful game that no one should pass up."